oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 record per student need appear in the data set regardless of how many classes they are registered for.

+While is it common to use a primitive type such as `Integer` for a key, JADN permits the use of a compound type to support composite keys.

 ### 3.1.6 Schemas, Packages and Namespaces

 Section 6 of the [[JADN Specification](#jadn-v20)] introduces the